-Nearly 50 billion Machine-to-Machine devices are predicted to be deployed by all sectors by 2025.
-Intelligent transportation and M2M are the linking of millions of vehicle and infrastructure sensors to support applications that improve efficiency, mobility and safety.
+Nearly 50 billion Machine-to-Machine (M2M) devices are predicted to be deployed by all sectors by 2025.
+Intelligent transportation and the so-called industrial internet are the linking of millions of vehicle and infrastructure sensors to support applications that improve efficiency, mobility and safety.
+The "internet-of-things" is coming!

 Report: Machine-to-Machine Communications